Tekleab15/Automated_plant_disease_and_pest_detection_system/README.md

 # 🌿 Automated Plant Disease and Pest Detection System

 A real-time, AI-powered system for detecting plant diseases and pests in crops like cactus, apple, potato, and corn.
-Built with Convolutional Neural Networks (CNNs) and integrated into a Flutter mobile app with a Django backend, the system provides localized recommendations—including Tigrigna support—to empower farmers and improve food security.
+Built with Convolutional Neural Networks (CNNs) and integrated into a Flutter mobile app with a Django backend, the system provides localized recommendations—including Tigrigna support—to empower farmers and improve food security.and finding best algorithms as well.

 ---